munafs2301/SendSMS/README.md

 3. The project ran successfully if you see this message: "Now listening on: https://localhost:7157"
 #### SmsService.Tests
 1. Open your command terminal.
-2. At the root of the "SmsService" folder, enter the following command: dotnet test
+2. At the root of the "SmsService.Tests" folder, enter the following command: dotnet test
 3. The test ran successfully if you see this message: "Passed!  - Failed:     0, Passed:     4, Skipped:     0, Total:     4"

 ## Assumptions